 Well, you know, Billy Joe Shaver wrote a song about me called "Willie the Wandering Gypsy."

 Great song.
-What are some of your favourite ones by Django?
+What are some of your favorite ones by Django?

 "Nuage" is a great song.
 "I Wonder Where You Are Tonight" is a great song of his.
 In fact, I think I'll play that one tonight.